 Geoff Lichy is a graphic designer, photographer, writer, and musician from New York’s Hudson Valley.
 In 2011 Geoff graduated with a Bachelor’s of Science in Graphic Design, and has performed freelance design work since 2009.
 He currently works for a marketing/advertising company in Rockland County.
 He’s also involved with the Penny4NASA campaign and Big Cat Rescue.

-With some classes in photography, and experience as a high fashion model, he taught himself how to use a camera.
+With classes in photography, experience as a high fashion model, and a DIY mindset, he learned how to use a camera.
 When he does freelance photography, it’s generally for album covers and animals, but isn’t limited by subject.
 You can see examples on lichydesign.com